egonw/RaMID/README.md

  ''' ruramid(inFile, ouFile, cdfzip ) '''

-    here the parameters are the names of a file containing input information, output file with the result (extracted relative intensities for all m/z constituting the peak), and a .zip archive containing .CDF files with registration of the injections into the mass spectrometer performed in the course of the given analyzed experiment.
+    here the parameters are the names of a file containing input information, output file with the result (extracted relative intensities for all m/z constituting the peak), and a .zip archive containing CDF files with a registration of the injections into the mass spectrometer performed in the course of the given analyzed experiment.

 ## Two examples are provided